 Please note that, as a general rule, you should not give securities that have depreciated in value.
 It is more advantageous for you to sell such securities, take a loss on your income taxes, and donate the proceeds.

 You may wish to make a current gift of all or a fractional interest in a personal residence, a vacation home, undeveloped land, or a commercial property.
-Such gifts will entitle you to a federal income tax deduction equal to the fair market value of the property on the date of your gift, provided you have owned the property for more than one year, and will permit you to avoid capital gains tax on the transfer.
+Such gifts will entitle you to a federal income tax deduction equal to the fair market value of the property on the date of your gift, provided you have owned the property for more than 1 year, and will permit you to avoid capital gains tax on the transfer.

 A Remainder Interest in a Personal Residence